Loading...

 Once you have received your license code it needs to be installed on your site.

-Open the root directory for your project files.
+Open the root directory of your project files.

 Locate and open the appSettings.json